shamim0754/Grails3/readme.md

 we can deploy app  external container (Jboss, Glassfish,websphere etc.) by follwing command(generats war on build directory)

 `grails war`
+### Command Line###
+Interactive Mode command line have some benefits

+1. Allows for quicker execution of commands
+2. Use TAB for autocomplete commands

+To activate interactive mode type 'grails' at the command line

 ### Controller ###
 A controller is responsible for handling incoming web requests and performing actions such as redirects, rendering views and so on.Create Helloworld controller automatically by following command<br>

 `grails create-controller com.javaaround.helloworld`

 create helloworld controller with package com.javaaround if you don't provide package then it will create default package with app name like grails3.helloworld